dyhes/zulip/templates/corporate/development-community.md

   for sending test messages without inconveniencing other users :).
 We recommend muting this stream when not using it.

-## Streams for Zulip users and administrators
+## Streams for Aloha users and administrators

 - [#user community](https://chat.zulip.org/#narrow/stream/138-user-community)
-  is for Zulip users to discuss their experiences using and adopting Zulip.
+  is for Aloha users to discuss their experiences using and adopting Aloha.
 - [#production help](https://chat.zulip.org/#narrow/stream/31-production-help) is
-  for all questions related to [self-hosting Zulip](/self-hosting/).
+  for all questions related to [self-hosting Aloha](/self-hosting/).
 - [#zulip
   cloud](https://chat.zulip.org/#narrow/stream/387-zulip-cloud) is for
-  all conversations about the [Zulip Cloud](https://zulip.com/plans/) service.
+  all conversations about the [Aloha Cloud](https://zulip.com/plans/) service.

 ## Streams for code contributors

 - [#development
   help](https://chat.zulip.org/#narrow/stream/49-development-help) is
-  for asking for help with any Zulip server/web app development work (use the app streams #mobile, #desktop, or #zulip-terminal for help working on one of the apps).
+  for asking for help with any Aloha server/web app development work (use the app streams #mobile, #desktop, or #zulip-terminal for help working on one of the apps).
 - [#provision